-Foundation qualification Level 2 Diploma in Aerospace and Aviation Engineering, City and Guilds 4605-2 (based off site and you will be living away from home)
+Foundation qualification Level 2 Diploma in Aerospace and Aviation Engineering, City and Guilds 4605-2 (based off-site and living away from home).

 Year 2 & 3

-Completion of your Advanced Apprenticeship (level 3) as Aircraft Maintenance Fitter/Technician (Fixed and Rotary Wing); Completing an NVQ level 3 Extended Diploma in Aeronautical Engineering & Level 3 On Aircraft Maintenance A License Course.
+Advanced Apprenticeship (Level 3) as Aircraft Maintenance Fitter/Technician (Fixed and Rotary Wing); NVQ level 3 Extended Diploma in Aeronautical Engineering & Level 3 On-Aircraft Maintenance A Licence Course.

-This programme is now closed for applications for our 2019 intake.
-Please sign up for job alerts here, to receive notifications on when our apprenticeship programmes will be opening again for applications.
+This programme is currently closed for applications.
+Please sign up for job alerts here, to receive notifications on when this apprenticeship programme will be opening for applications.

 About the programme

-On this 3-year Apprenticeship programme, you’ll be working alongside and learning from some of the best in the business.
-Every day, you’ll develop your engineering skills on real aircraft, in a real job.
-Over a series of rotations, you’ll work on all our aircraft fleets and learn the engineering skills that will help you keep them in perfect working order.
-You’re going to be busy - alongside comprehensive on-the-job training; you’ll be studying towards the qualifications you need to become one of our future Aircraft Engineers.
+On this three-year programme, you’ll work alongside, and learn from some incredibly talented engineers.
+Every day, you’ll develop your skills on real aircraft, in a real job.
+Over a series of rotations, you’ll work on all our aircraft fleets, gaining the knowhow to help keep them in perfect working order.
+You’re going to be busy.
+Alongside comprehensive on-the-job training, you’ll be studying towards the qualifications you need to become one of our future Aircraft Engineers.

-You’ll have the confidence to communicate with people at all levels and the common sense to act on your own initiative.
-It can be high-pressure work in a ever changing business, so you’ll also need the flexibility to adapt to different demands, while always putting safety first.
-You’ll also bring us plenty of fresh ideas - you’ll be an essential part of the team, so we’ll expect your input on everything from process to practice.
+You’ll need the confidence to communicate with people at all levels, and the common sense to act on your own initiative.
+It can be high-pressure work in an ever-changing business.
+You’ll need the flexibility to adapt to different demands, while always putting safety first.
+As you’ll be a valued part of the team, your input will be welcome on everything from process to practice.

-- Work with our engineering teams and develop your skills helping with the maintenance of our full fleet of aircraft
+- Work with our engineering teams and develop your skills by helping with the maintenance of our full fleet of aircraft.

 What we look for

-- Must hold or be predicted to obtain required grades before the apprenticeship start date;
+- You need to hold, or be predicted to obtain, the following grades before the Apprenticeship:

-- Genuine interest in, and passion for engineering
+- A genuine interest in, and passion for engineering.

 Important qualification information